tensorflow/community/sigs/jvm/SIG-request.md

 The purpose of this group is to establish an official communication channel for discussions and suggestions related to TensorFlow support in Java or any other JVM-based languages, such as Kotlin or Scala.

-In addition to the current Java client, the group will develop and maintain new high-level artifacts, with their own repository and release life cycle, to provide a rich set of development tools to the end users.
+In addition to the current Java client, the group will develop and maintain new high-level artifacts, with their own repository and release life cycle, to provide a rich set of tools to the developers.

 ## Who will be part of it?